slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 - what do i do that is most annoying to u? say thank you and don't discuss it. don't act on it. just put it in your mind.
-- those who know do. those that understand teach. -- aristotle
-- there is failure, only feedback.
-- i was always ready to share, but before external success, nobody cared to listen. -- Naval Ravikant*
 - take feedbak from nature and markets, not from people. -- Naval Ravikant*
-- the world is full of teachers but devoid of students. -- Naval Ravikant*
 - a good scare is a great error-correcting mechanism. -- Naval Ravikant*
-- remove grading to see who is really interested in the topic. -- Naval Ravikant*
+- remove grading to see who is really interested in the topic. -- Naval Ravikant* -->
-> *"I’d rather have criticism from a genius than praise from an idiot."*
--->

 > *"You don't need mentors, you need action."
 -- Naval Ravikant*

-Feedback from mentors and «loving critics» speeds up improvement.
+Feedback from mentors speeds up improvement.
 Even if you can't understand the logic behind their wisdom, they'll show you the door.

 > *"He who asks is a fool for five minutes, but he who does not ask remains a fool forever."
 -- Chinese proverb*

-> *"That is the great fallacy: the wisdom of old men.
-They do not grow wise.
-They grow careful."
--- Ernest Hemingway*
+> *"I’d rather have criticism from a genius than praise from an idiot."*

 ### How to find mentors?